 While it may be small, your Instagram profile pic is a prominent part of your personal brand.
 It’s the first visual introduction that new visitors to your page will see, and it’s the image your followers will use to identify you on their Stories feed.

 As with your other Instagram content, some time, care, and attention should go into shooting and selecting your profile photo — especially when it comes to image size.
 In this guide, we’ll go over how to change your Instagram profile picture, the right dimensions to use, and some tips for taking the best IG profile pic.

 The Instagram profile picture size requirements

 It doesn’t matter how great your profile photo is — if you don’t upload it in the correct size requirements, it won’t look good.
 Images that are too small or too large either won’t work or will turn out blurry and pixelated.

 That being said, you’ll want to resize your profile photo into a 110px by 110px square, which is a 1:1 aspect ratio.
 The maximum file size an Instagram profile pic can be is 10MB.

 Can I view an Instagram profile picture in full size?

-No, you cannot view an Instagram profile picture in full size within the app.
-If you click on someone’s profile picture while on their page, it will either take you to their Stories or do nothing.
+Yes, now you can view a larger profile picture within the app.
+If you tap on someone’s profile picture while on their page, it will show you a pop-up with an image.

 Tips and ideas for the best Instagram profile pic

 The same guidelines apply here as with all your Instagram content.
 You want to be intentional with your Instagram profile picture and use it as a way to communicate your message to new followers.
 The tips listed below will help you do just that.